oncleben31/cookiecutter-homeassistant-custom-component/{{cookiecutter.project_name}}/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

-**TO BE REMOVED: If you need help, as a developper, to use this custom component tempalte, please look at the [User Guide in the Cookiecutter documentation](https://cookiecutter-homeassistant-custom-component.readthedocs.io/en/stable/quickstart.html)**
+**TO BE REMOVED: If you need help, as a developer, to use this custom component tempalte, please look at the [User Guide in the Cookiecutter documentation](https://cookiecutter-homeassistant-custom-component.readthedocs.io/en/stable/quickstart.html)**

 **This component will set up the following platforms.**